BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 2. Third item in our numbered list

 > ## Tip: No ) for Numbered Lists
-> **Note:** Markdown parser does not accept parenthesis as a list delimiter, so if you use parenthesis, the output will be the same as above.
+> Markdown parser does not accept parenthesis as a list delimiter, so if you use parenthesis, the output will be the same as above.
 > i.e. `1)` outputs as `1.`.
 {: .callout}